-We are a law firm serving clients in the areas of family law, juvenile dependency, and personal injury with compassion and integrity.
+We are a law firm serving clients in the areas of family law, juvenile dependency, and estate planning with compassion and integrity.

 Family, Child Custody, and Divorce Services of Family Law Lawyers and Attorneys, Long Beach, California (CA)